 Location to volcanic landscapes, majestic waterfalls, and geothermal hot springs make Iceland an ideal destination to witness the northern lights.
 Be it Reykjavik, Vik, Thingvellir, Djupavik, Iceland is a perfect place to quench your wanderlust and watch aurora borealis with Northern lights Iceland packages.

 In Finland, you can stay in the comfort of a purposely built glass igloo and watch the aurora all night and every other night from the months of September to March and fall in love with its colorful skies.
-Imagine a vacation where you wake up to and sleep to a sky painting a clear dark sky with just the right colours and add happy colours to your life.
+Imagine a vacation where you wake up to and sleep in a sky painting a clear dark sky with just the right colors and add happy colors to your life.

 A quiet island country, with very fewer tourists movements owing to no roads, and planes and boats being the only transportation modes; a great slice of Greenland is perfectly placed within the auroral zone and giving you the feeling of aurora being nearly all yours.
 Northernmost territories and Yukon of Northern Canada also witness Aurora regularly.
 So you know where to head to for a little feast to your eyes.

-If you want to see the Northern Lights in the right way, here are a few tips and tricks to keep in mind to make the experience much more favourable:
+If you want to see the Northern Lights in the right way, here are a few tips and tricks to keep in mind to make the experience much more favorable: